xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 Take note of number of flops and memory used so we can compare these metrics to other runs later.

 > **Are the results correct?
-How would we assess that?**
+How would we assess that?** (triple-click in box below to reveal answer)

 |<font color="white">Writing custom code often also requires additional work to vett the results obained, whereas relying upon mature community adopted software packages often means results those packages produce have already been well vetted in many regimes of interest.</font>|

 > **Will I get the same results when using other computing platforms and compilers?
-Is the code we've written portable enough even to support that?**
+Is the code we've written portable enough even to support that?** (triple-click in box below to reveal answer)

 |<font color="white">Maybe.
 In this overly simplified 500-line example program, it's conceivable that we could get numerically identical results when using numerous different platforms and compilers.
 However, imagine trying to do that with applications requiring highly sophisticated numerical algorithms and involving hundreds of thousands of lines of code, running on high-performance machines where we must also explicitly consider parallelism and architectural heterogeneity.
 A key advantage of using mature numerical packages is that many of these details have already been addressed people who have deep expertise with high-performance algorithms and software.</font>|